jolicode/elastically/README.md

     ],
 ]);

-// Class to perform request
+// Class to perform request, same as the Elastica Client
 $client = $factory->buildClient();

 // Class to build Indexes